marcglasberg/asyncredux.com/flutter/basics/changing-state-is-optional.md

 # Changing state is optional

-For both sync and async reducers, returning a new state is optional.
+For both sync and async reducers, returning a new state is always optional.
 If you don't plan on changing the state, simply return `null`.
 This is the same as returning the state unchanged:

 ```dart
 class GetAmount extends ReduxAction<AppState> {